-Best Covenant for Each Class in the Shadowlands Expansion
+Best Covenant for Each Class in Shadowlands Patch 9.2: Eternity's End

 Covenants are one of the most important choices that you will have to make on your character in Shadowlands.
 While the choice is not permanent, it will have a potentially huge impact on your character's power.
 However, the strength of each Covenant can sometimes vary wildly between specs.
 In this guide, we will be looking at the best Covenants for each specialization of each class so that you can compare all of the choices to find what best fits your needs.